Online Resource Allocation with Cancellations: Primal-Dual Algorithm for Single-Resource Environment

-Now we exactly pinned down the properties needed to be satisfied by an optimal competitive algorithm for truncated weight continuum instances, namely scale invariance~\eqref{eq:allocation invariant property} and greedily buyback~\eqref{eq:greedily allocation property}.
-The question left to answer is whether we can also identify a natural family of algorithms satisfying these properties.
-Ideally, our algorithms should have the possibility of getting extended to the more complicated matching environment.

-Online primal-dual algorithm design framework has proved to be quite powerful in designing competitive online algorithms for online bipartite matching and its variants \citep[c.f.,][]{meh-13}.
-Inspired by this, we introduce a parametric family of primal-dual algorithms (\Cref{alg:primal dual single resource}).
-We then show that they satisfy our two properties of the previous subsection for instances in $\continstances$; thus, they follow the canonical allocation and by appropriately picking their parameter can achieve the optimal competitive ratio.
+Inspired by primal-dual algorithms developed for various variants of online bipartite matching~\citep[cf.][]{meh-13}, we propose a parametric family of primal-dual algorithms that satisfy the two natural structural properties introduced in \Cref{sec:single-properties}.
+The core idea is simple: for a given instance $I_T\in\continstances$, consider the following (almost trivial) linear program and its dual, which together characterize the offline optimal allocation:

-The main idea behind the primal-dual algorithm (\Cref{alg:primal dual single resource}) is simple.
-The algorithm is parameterized by a \emph{penalty scalar} $\penscalar\geq 1$ and a \emph{penalty function} $\pen$ which is a weakly increasing mapping from $[0,1]$ to $[0,1]$ satisfying $\pen(0) = 0$, $\pen(1) = 1$.
-Consider the following (trivial) linear program and its dual for the optimum offline of the instance $I_T\in\continstances$:

-Our primal-dual algorithm maintains a feasible offline dual assignment $\offlinedual$ for the above LP throughout.
-This assignment is coupled with the current allocation quantile function as follows:
+Our primal-dual algorithm maintains a feasible dual assignment $\offlinedual$ for the above linear program throughout its execution.
+The algorithm is parameterized by a monotone increasing \emph{penalty function} $\pen:[0,1]\rightarrow\reals_+$, satisfying $\pen(0)=0$ and $\pen(1)\geq 1$.
+Given this penalty function, the dual assignment is directly related to the current allocation quantile function as follows:

-To maintain the dual feasibility of the assignment $\offlinedual$, once a new online node $\weight\in\reals_+$ arrives, the algorithm keeps allocating the offline node continuously to this online node (and greedily buybacks the fraction with the smallest allocated weight) until the dual assignment equals to the weight, i.e., $\offlinedual = \weight$.
-Since $\pen(1) = 1$ and $\penscalar \geq 1$, this continuous allocation procedure is well-defined (i.e., the stopping condition $\offlinedual = \weight$ will be satisfied eventually) for truncated weight continuum instances.
-We formalize this description in \Cref{alg:primal dual single resource}.
+To maintain dual feasibility, when a new online node $\weightprimed \in \reals_+$ arrives, the algorithm continuously allocates to this node (greedily buying back from the smallest allocated weights) until the dual assignment matches the arriving weight, i.e., until $\offlinedual = \weightprimed$.
+This procedure always terminates because $\pen(1) \geq 1$ implies $\int_{0}^{\weightprimed}\pen(1)\,\dd\weight \geq \weightprimed$, ensuring that the stopping condition $\offlinedual = \weightprimed$ is eventually met.
+Since the dual variable $\offlinedual$ only increases thereafter, the feasibility remains guaranteed.
+This process is formalized in \Cref{alg:primal dual single resource}.
+Interestingly, the class of algorithms provided by \Cref{alg:primal dual single resource} for various choices of the penalty function $\pen$ satisfies the structural properties we discussed earlier.
+We sketch the proof below and defer the detailed proof to \Cref{app:proof-properties}.